 Undergraduate Research Opportunities

-As part of one of the smallest of the top research institutions, the University of Rochester Biomedical Engineering Program is committed to providing every undergraduate with a meaningful exposure to the research process, while providing opportunities for many students to have a more intense research experience.
-Several of the courses in the BME core provide a guided approach to the research process through course projects, and many students choose to supplement their curriculum with summer research experiences or independent study courses.
-Our goal is to provide students with the opportunity to develop:
+Several of the BME core courses provide a guided approach to the research process through course projects, and many students choose to supplement their curriculum with summer research experiences or independent study courses.

 Research in the Curriculum